neuro4ml/neuro4ml.github.io/Week_1/2-Neuron_Function.md

 5. After hyperpolarization, a combination of active and passive ionic movements eventually bring the membrane back to its resting state of -70 mV.

 :::{note} Note
 Part of the importance of hyperpolarization is in preventing any stimulus already sent up an axon from triggering another action potential in the opposite direction.
-In other words, hyperpolarization assures that the signal is proceeding in one direction
+In other words, hyperpolarization assures that the signal proceeds in one direction.
 :::

 ```{figure} figures/spikes.png